-Another relevant feature characterising social concepts is the relation (called in Masolo et al., 2004 classification) that these entertain with categories of the so called 'ground ontology', namely categories that are taken to be non contextual (in other words, non social).
-As an example, take the concept 'crown of the king of Spain'; in this very moment there's probably a piece of precious metal that is classified by this concept, but this relation is given by the fact that there's a description (the one of the kingdom of Spain) defining the concept of 'crown of the king of Spain'.
-We can notice that this concept does not necessarily classify always the same object; in fact probably 200 years ago another piece of metal, possibly made up of a different precious material, was classified by the very same concept.

-Moreover, it is possible that in a certain moment a concept ceases to classify at all, for example if Spain becomes a Republic, or like at the present moment the 'crown of the (actual) king of Italy', which does not classify anything.
+Another relevant feature characterizing social concepts is the relation (called in Masolo et al. (2004) classification) that these entertain with categories of the so called "ground ontology", namely categories that are taken to be non contextual (in other words, non social).
+As an example, take the concept "crown of the king of Spain"; in this very moment there's probably a piece of precious metal that is classified by this concept, but this relation is given by the fact that there's a description (the one of the kingdom of Spain) defining the concept of "crown of the king of Spain".
+We can notice that this concept doesn't necessarily classify always the same object, in fact probably 200 years ago another piece of metal, possibly made up of a different precious material, was classified by the very same concept.
+Moreover, it is possible that in a certain moment a concept ceases to classify at all, for example if Spain becomes a Republic, or like at the present moment the "crown of the (actual) king of Italy", which doesn't classify anything.

-In some sense, apparently the objects of the ground ontology - that we pretend to be a contextual - and the social objects - whose contextual nature is explicitly taken into consideration - belong to two different and heterogeneous domains but, in line with Masolo et al. (2004), both for technical reasons and for pragmatic reasons, we put ground objects, social individuals and social concepts as well at the same ontological level.
+In some sense, apparently the objects of the ground ontology - that we pretend to be acontextual - and the social objects - whose contextual nature is explicitly taken into consideration - belong to two different and heterogeneous domains but, in line with Masolo et al. (2004), both for technical reasons4 and for pragmatic reasons5, we put ground objects, social individuals and social concepts as well at the same ontological level.
 So, intuitively, we can say that social concepts are like properties, and thus treated as first class citizens in our ontological framework.

 Social roles are instead a subclass of social concepts, with two additional features, that in Masolo et al. (2004) have been called anti-rigidity and foundation.
 Anti-rigidity expresses the fact that roles have dynamic properties and it establishes that "for any time an entity is classified under it [a concept], there exists a time at which the entity is present but not classified under the concept".
-Foundation, on the other hand, is the property that shows the relational nature of roles; in fact, it states that

-"A concept x is founded if its definition involves (at least) another concept y (definitional dependence) such that for each entity classified by x, there is an entity classified by y which is external to it (generic existential dependence on external properties)".
+Foundation, on the other hand, is the property that shows the relational nature of roles; in fact, it states that "A concept x is founded if its definition involves (at least) another concept y (definitional dependence) such that for each entity classified by x, there is an entity classified by y which is